 359 New Cross Rd, London SE14 6AT, www.instargam.com/mugheadcoffee

 Why go?
-For a special occasion and if you love eggs.
+If you love eggs.

 6 Hercules Rd, South Bank, London SE1 7DU, www.florentinerestaurant.co.uk

 Victoria and Westminster are two of London’s busiest areas but there’s a sweet spot in the middle of them where things get a lot less crazy – that’s where Iris and June are.
 They serve a smaller breakfast menu on weekdays with a larger more interesting menu on the weekends.
 I mean, there at not many places that do smashed avocado in a poppadom is there?
 Inside is not full of bold colours or fancy flowers – more minimalist, Scandinavian vibes.
 A good place for a coffee if you’ve just had a long train or bus journey that arrived in Victoria station.

 1 Howick Pl, Westminster, London SW1P 1WG, www.irisandjune.com